KieMerr17/surfs-up/README.md

 ### Logo and Navigation Bar
 - Featured across all three pages
-- The navbar is fully responsive and changes to a toggler (hamburger menu) on smaller screens and includes links to the Home Page, Gallery and Sign Up page
+- The navbar is fully responsive and changes to centralise itself on smaller screens and includes links to the Home Page, Gallery and Sign Up page
 - This helps the user easily navigate through the pages
-- The link for the page the user is currently on is underlined
+- The title/link for the page the user is currently on is displayed as underlined

 ![Logo and navbar](docs/features/header-nav.png)